‘Why don’t many construction projects meet owners’ expectations?’

 15. At the end of the construction phase the client must have suitably trained staff to manage and operate the facility.
 They must ensure all project documentation, including warranties and operating manuals are handed over, and all connections and commissioning is completed.

-16. Successful project delivery demands teamwork and cooperation.
+16. Successful construction project delivery demands teamwork and cooperation.
 If one of the parties fails the project will almost certainly not be successful.
+Collaboration in construction

-Clients need to become more educated in project delivery, use the knowledge of experts, ensure there projects are managed properly through all phases and appoint a competent team based on factors that aren’t just driven by price alone.
+Clients need to become more educated in construction project delivery, use the knowledge of experts, ensure there projects are managed properly through all phases and appoint a competent team based on factors that aren’t just driven by price alone.
+The 10 Biggest Risks Clients and Owners Face On Construction Projects

 Thank you for reading this article.
 If you found it useful please like or share it.